foroozandehgroup/nmrpoise/poptpy/cost_functions/README.md

 # Instructions

-Just define a Python `cost_function()` to return the value you want it to, as a float!
+Just define a Python function named `cost_function()` to return the value you want it to, as a float!

 Some builtin methods are available: